Master Painting & Renovations Timeline

 Estimates

-• The scope of the work required.
+• The scope of the work required

-• Rough price of material and labour cost.
+• Rough price of material and labour cost

-• Rough estimate on when work starts.
+• Rough estimate of when work can start

-Step.
 1

 Deposit

-• Ordering material
+• Ordering materials

-Step.
 2

 Designer